Social Forestry

 Advance Reading: Before coming to the course, please read Social Forestry in the Shasta Bioregion.
 Other suggested reading can be found on the Social Forestry Advance Reading list.

 Course starts the first day at 9:30 AM, and the week will end the last day at 5:00 PM.
-Meet at the first parking lot just up the drive of Wolf Gulch Farm, 7000 Little Applegate Road, Jacksonville, Oregon at milepost 8.
-Driving time from Ashland is about 1 hour.
 Students are welcome and encouraged to arrive the previous evening, especially if you’re coming from far away.

 PLEASE BRING TOOLS